-If you have already sent out your Conditions of Awards for the 2020-21 academic year, you will not be expected to send out a new Conditions of Awards for this year.
+If you have already sent out your Conditions of Award for the 2020-21 academic year, you will not be expected to send out a new Conditions of Award statement for this year.
 Please be sure that you inform students in a separate correspondence regarding the new condition added (#10) related to uncashed/unclaimed funds being treated as declined funds.